-Gunfire rang in the early morning, startling students awake on a college campus in Garissa, Kenya last week.
+Gunfire rang in the early morning, startling students awake on a college campus in Garissa, Kenya on April 3, 2015.

 As the Christian world recognized the start of Holy Thursday – the day before Christ was slain 2000 years ago – gunmen broke into a Christian prayer meeting, killing some students and taking others hostage.
 They then stormed the dorms, demanding the separation of Muslim and Christian students, lining Christians on the floor face down and shooting them.

 The death toll totaled 147.

 “If you were a Christian you were shot on the spot,” said one student, in the aftermath of the attack.
 “With each blast of the gun I thought I was going to die.”

 Unfortunately, this is not the only account of extreme violence toward the church in the past year.
 It is the latest in a string of acts of violence toward Christians in what the 2015 Open Doors Report names the year with the highest levels global persecution of Christians in the modern era.

 According to Christian speaker K.A.
 Ellis, “The suffering church is not an ‘over there’ problem.”
 As one church, it is an issue we ought to take personally.

 “We need to recognize the implications for our family members when anti-Christian motivations come into power,” Ellis says.
 Regularly remembering our brothers and sisters in Christ persecuted overseas is a vital component of responding to Christian persecution.

 According to the Open Doors World Watch List, released at the start of every year, 2014 set a record for the number of Christians facing persecution.
 Approximately 100 million Christians across the globe face dire consequences for believing and practicing their faith.

 North Korea, which has topped the list for the past 13 years, has become known for its public executions and has an estimated hundreds of thousands of people in labor camps.